OctopusDeploy/Octopus.Dependencies.AWSPS/README.md

 Since this installation uses the built in PowerShell commands, you may require Administrator Rights to perform.

 ### Installing Globally
+Installing the module globally will ensure that it is available for use by Octopus deployment processes.

+We reccomend installing AWSPowerShell on your target via this method to avoid relying on downloading it on every step invocation as described in the `Installation to Deployment Session` option below.

 ```PowerShell
 Install-Module -Name AWSPowerShell